Kiviranta lifts Stars past Avs in Game 7 OT thriller

 “Pretty unreal.
 This is what you dream about when you’re a young kid,” Kiviranta said.
 “I played the first Game 7 of my life.
 I didn’t know what to expect. ...
 Maybe their D just lost me a little bit.
 They didn’t know who was picking me up.
 I tried to find a soft spot.
 It was a great pass.”

+Kiviranta moved away from the crease just before his quick shot on a pass from defenceman Andrej Sekera from behind the net.
+Kiviranta was playing only his third post-season game, with Andrew Cogliano unfit to play, after scoring once in 11 regular-season games.

+“What Kivi did was pretty spectacular,” captain Jamie Benn said.
+“Those are the things you dream about when you’re a kid when you’re playing in the driveway and whatnot.
+That just became a reality for him."

-It was only the seventh Game 7 hat trick in NHL history, and the first since Wayne Gretzky for the Los Angeles Kings in the 1993 conference finals.
+Stars interim coach Rick Bowness was also impressed by the primary assist for the seventh Game 7 hat trick in NHL history, and first since Wayne Gretzky for the Los Angeles Kings in the 1993 conference finals.

+“To tell you that we practiced Andrej behind their offensive net making those saucer passes, no, that has not been at our practice plan and our playing drills,” Bowness said.
+“I’m glad he knew he was behind the offensive net and not our net, where he normally is with the puck.
+That’s overtime hockey.
+And that’s bubble hockey.
+You just don’t know what to expect and you kind of roll with it."

 Dallas will play Sunday night against Vancouver or Vegas, who had a Game 7 of their own Friday night at Rogers Place.
 There had never been an NHL Game 7 played at a neutral site before the two games.